fossabot/pairfy/frontend-docs/docs/introduction.md

 # Introduction

 Pairfy is a decentralized application for trading physical products.
 It uses the Cardano blockchain network as a transactional and procedural layer.
-Each purchase of a product is managed by a separate smart contract which contains a state machine login page that ensures secure and efficient trading.
+Each purchase of a product is managed by a separate smart contract which contains a state machine that ensures secure and efficient trade.

 Cardano's E-UTXO model provides atomic and deterministic security for transactions and contract state changes.
 Using a Cardano smart contract provides the benefit of being able to use **_ADA_** as a form of payment, and even any **_stablecoin_** and **_native asset_**.